 Your rights when outsourcing

-Regardless of what service you're using, you're within your rights to ask for a repair, replacement or refund if it was not up to scratch.
-In other words, if the work you paid for:
+Regardless of what service you're using, you're within your rights under Australian Consumer Law to ask for a repair, replacement or refund if the work wasn't up to scratch – that is, if what you paid for:

-- wasn't in line with what you asked for (for example, you asked a handyperson to install a dog door but it's too small for your dog to get through),
+- wasn't in line with what you asked for (for example, you asked a handyperson to install a dog door and your dog can't fit through it)

-- didn't give you the results you asked for (you asked for your windows to be cleaned, but they dried streaky), and
+- didn't give you the results you asked for (that tap is still dripping)

-The first thing to do is approach the business or provider directly, explaining why you are unhappy with the service and what you'd like them to do about it.
-If the person you're dealing with won't help you, ask to speak to someone in a position of greater authority – such as the manager.
+The first thing to do is approach the business or provider directly, explaining why you're unhappy with the service and what you'd like them to do about it.
+If the person you're dealing with won't help you, ask to speak to someone with more authority, such as the manager.

 Your responsibilities when outsourcing